anandusreeni/UltraSonicSensor-RaspberryPi3B-Arduino-Firebase/README.md

 # UltraSonicSensor-RaspberryPi3B-Arduino-Firebase
-Here we are showing and Ultra sonic sensor value is read using arduino and transferred to Pi using serial communication.
+Here we are reading Ultra sonic sensor value with the help of arduino and transferred to Pi using serial communication.
 This shared value is sent to firebase using Pi.

 ## Components Used